Manager's Information

 Our association is entirely parent-ran so we would not be successful without our dedicated volunteers!

-Genral Duties of Team Managers
+Genral Duties of Team Managers and Team Communication

 -Make contact with the teams parents and welcome them to the team